shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ## Adding acl privilege dependencies

-When creating a new ACL resource for your custom backend application you can define possible dependencies that privileges of your new application to  existing/other resources and privileges.
+When creating a new ACL resource for your custom backend application you can define possible dependencies that the privileges of your new application has to existing/other resources and privileges.
 This relations helps the shop owner while selecting your resource privilege to select all other required privileges.
 To achieve this, create a new plugin migration for table `s_core_acl_privilege_requirements` and insert your resource privilege id into the column `privilege_id` and your resource id into column `required_privilege_id` your acl resource needs.

 Example migration